 The arrival of the Three Kings

-Many hotels decide to keep their doors open during the winter season, as many decide to visit the island and explore everything it has to offer.
-And what better way to do this than to stay in a magical place?
+Many hotels keep their doors open during the winter season, as many people visit the island and want to explore everything it has to offer.
+What better way to do that than to stay in a magical place?